 Available in both right and left-handed configurations, the reel features a lightweight yet strong carbon fiber (body, side plate, and crank handle) construction.

 High-grade anodized aluminum main and pinion gears, as well as a 105 mm long carbon fiber handle, make it easier to pull fish out of heavy cover.
 Four Carbon fiber drag washers apply 17 lbs of smooth, powerful drag force to hard-fighting fish, making the Phantom ideal for most situations.

 The Piscifun Phantom low-profile baitcaster also comes with 6 shielded SS anti-corrosion bearings and a clutch ball bearing for smooth performance and extended durability.

 Phantom Key Highlights:

-- Lightest baitcasting reel in our review and one of the lightest on the market – weighs just 5.7 ounces!
+- The lightest baitcasting reel in our review and one of the lightest on the market – weighs just 5.7 ounces!

-- Dual brake design consisting of external magnetic and internal centrifugal brakes for easy casting distance adjustments and reduced backlashes
+- The dual brake design consists of external magnetic and internal centrifugal brakes for easy casting distance adjustments and reduced backlashes

 - 6 +1 Stainless steel shielded ball bearing anti-corrosion design

 - Strong, lightweight CNC Duralumin spool construction for faster spool acceleration – great for bass fishing presentations